seedcase-project/seedcase-website/design/decisions/why-docker/index.md

 rkt's pluggable runtime architecture, which is divided into different phases.

-rkt also includes security measures like as signature verification by default and even privilege separation, which is in charge of retrieving and validating signatures as unprivileged users.
+rkt also includes security measures like a signature verification by default and even privilege separation, which is in charge of retrieving and validating signatures as unprivileged users.
 Having these characteristics can help to mitigate the potential damage caused by unforeseen vulnerabilities.

-The rkt is not complete platform, end-to-end solutions.
+The rkt is not a complete platform, end-to-end solution.
 It is instead utilised in conjunction with other technologies or in substitute of particular Docker system components.